blynkkk/blynkkk.github.io/BlynkServer.md

 ## How to run local Blynk Server
 By default, mobile application uses 8443 port and is based on SSL/TLS sockets.
 Default hardware port is 8442 and is based on plain TCP/IP sockets.

-### Quick local server setup
+### Quick Local Server launch

-+ Make sure you are using Java 8
+1. Make sure you are using Java 8

         java -version
         Output: java version "1.8.0_40"

-+ Run the server on default 'hardware port 8442' and default 'application port 8443' (SSL port)
+2. Run the server on default 'hardware port 8442' and default 'application port 8443' (SSL port)

         java -jar server-0.8.2.jar -dataFolder /path

 That's it!
-You will see no output cause all logging is done within same folder in ./logs/blynk.log file.
+You won't see any output, because all the logging is done within same folder in ```./logs/blynk.log file.```

-### Launhc local server on Raspberry Pi
+### Launch Blynk Server on Raspberry Pi

 1. Login to Raspberry Pi via ssh;
-2. Install java 8WiFi
+2. Install Java 8:

 		sudo apt-get install oracle-java8-jdk